Podcast Annotation Format

 Relationship to Other Standards

-Show Notes.
-Show notes are the most common form of podcast annotation today: episode summaries, timestamps, guest info, and links published as freeform prose via RSS <description> or <content:encoded>.
+Show notes are the closest thing podcasting already has to annotations: episode summaries, timestamps, guest info, and links, published as freeform prose via RSS <description> or <content:encoded>.
 An annotation set is a structured, machine-readable representation of the same information.
-Show notes describe what was discussed; annotations make it addressable, linkable, and renderable in sync with playback.
-Producers can use annotation sets to generate show notes, or use existing show notes as a starting point for annotation.
+Where show notes describe what was discussed, annotations make each reference addressable, linkable, and renderable in sync with playback, and the two can feed each other.
+Producers can generate show notes from an annotation set, or start annotating from existing show notes; several of the files in Additional Examples were assembled the second way.

 RSS Distribution.
 An episode's annotation file MAY be referenced from the RSS feed or episode web page.
 The <podcast:transcript> element defined in PSP-1 provides a clear model: a url attribute and a type attribute.
 A <podcast:annotations> element would follow the same pattern: